 What are some of the best vegan alternatives?

 A beneficial source of omega-3 fatty acids for vegans, chia seeds also contain 16.5g of protein and 34g of fibre in every 100g.
 These small black seeds are derived from Salvia Hispanica plant which is native to South America.
-A staple of the ancient Aztec and Mayan diet, they were valued for their ability to provide natural energy.
-As a matter of fact, “chia” means “strength” in the ancient Mayan language.
+A staple of the ancient Aztec and Mayan diet, “chia” means “strength” in the ancient Mayan language.